evagabriela/WDI/curriculum/week-02/02-arrays-loops/README.md

 The formula for converting between Fahrenheit and Celsius temperatures is **C = (F - 32) * 5/9**, where F is the temperature in degrees Fahrenheit and C is the temperature in degrees Celsius.

-So how do we go about operating on the elements in tempsInF?
+So how do we go about operating on the elements in `tempsInF`?
 Well, we could just start at the beginning and work our way through, one value at a time.

 ```js
 tempsInC.push((tempsInF[0] - 32) * (5 / 9));
 ```

-Then, we could run an almost identical command to operate on each element in tempsInF and push the converted value onto the tempsInC array:
+Then, we could run an almost identical command to operate on each element in `tempsInF` and push the converted value onto the `tempsInC` array:

 ```js